How I Started Homeschooling

 Decide on a schedule style (year‑round, 4‑day week, traditional, block schedule).

-Choose your homeschool style (Charlotte Mason, Classical, Montessori, Waldorf, Unschooling, Unit Studies, Eclectic, ORBIT‑aligned, etc.).
+Choose your homeschool style (Charlotte Mason, Classical, Montessori, Waldorf, Unschooling, Unit Studies, Eclectic, etc.).

 Identify your child’s learning style (visual, hands‑on, auditory, mixed).
 This isn't a neccessity but it gives you an idea different approaches you can take with your child.